numpy/numpy/doc/source/user/depending_on_numpy.rst

 NumPy has both a Python API and a C API.
 The C API can be used directly or via Cython, f2py, or other such tools.
 If your package uses the C API, then ABI (application binary interface) stability of NumPy is important.
-NumPy's ABI is backwards but not forwards compatible.
+NumPy's ABI is forward but not backward compatible.
+This means: binaries compiled against a given version of NumPy will still run correctly with newer NumPy versions, but not with older versions.

 Testing against the NumPy main branch or pre-releases